OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

     model is accurate enough to deploy for predictions.

 *   To return an output from your component, the output's data must be stored as a file.
-    When you define your component, you let Kubeflow Pipelines know what outputs your component produces.
-When your pipeline runs, Kubeflow Pipelines passes the paths that you use to store your component's outputs as inputs to your component.
+    When you define your component, you let OpenDataology Pipelines know what outputs your component produces.
+When your pipeline runs, OpenDataology Pipelines passes the paths that you use to store your component's outputs as inputs to your component.
 *   Outputs are typically written to a single file.
 In some cases, you may need to return a directory of files as an output.
 In this case, create a directory at the